burtonjosh/covid19_inference/README.md

 ## File structure

 - `/src/` contains the main Python module for this repository, `covid_inference.py`.
 It contains the model classes and MCMC algorithms.
-- `/test/` contains the tests for the functions in 'covid_inference.py'.
+- `/test/` contains the tests for the functions in `covid_inference.py`, and the Jupyter notebook `data_inference_example.ipynb`, which illustrates how to use the code.

 ## Dependencies (tested on Ubuntu 18.04):